রবীন্দ্র সঙ্গীতের সব কিছু

 'DHRUPAD' was the only form of Classical music exercised till the end of eighteenth century and was much simpler than what we listen today.
 These songs were rich in lyrics and mainly sung for a purpose.
 Each song had four divisions called 'Tuk'.
 Asthayee (or Sthayee) was the first, Antara, Sanchari and Abhog followed after it.
 Complicated representations were made by the performers by incorporating unique variations of the tempo, called Laykaari.
 The compositions were generally preplanned and had less scope for experimentations.
 Dhrupads are generally sung by male singers in duet.
 Accompaniments provided by Taanpura, Pakhwaj and sometimes the Veena.
-Seven natural notes, four flats and one sharp note constituted the octave.
-In addition to these twelve notes ten more sub-notes were in use within the octave and these delicate touches were considered as the finest level of perfection.
-These ten notes are called 'Shruti'.
+Seven natural notes, four flats and one sharp note constituted the 'Saptak' (a near synonym for octave).
+In addition to these twelve notes ten more sub-notes or micro-notes were in use within the Saptak and these delicate touches were considered as the finest level of perfection.
+All these twenty-two notes are called 'Shruti'.

 The songs were generally composed to chant mantra or hymns for the almighty or even the Emperors.
 Although, other forms of compositions too found their way.
 A simple set of words were compiled to form Tarana.
 Trivat, Chaturanga were combinations of meaningful lyrics, pronouncing the notes, tarana and imitating the pakhwaj.
 Songs were composed to express nine emotions or 'Nava-rasa' explained in Hindu mythology.